 Personality and style is very important.
 Is the person interested in you and your wedding or just the booking?
 Are they attentive to detail and have a good grasp of the English language?
 Do they have a style and image that feels comfortable to you?

 Experience and professionalism are important.
 Like mentioned earlier, anyone can call themselves a dj, it’s that easy.
 You may want to know how long your dj has been in business.
+Do they have insurance?
 Do they attend trainings and workshops to upgrade their skills?
 In most professions in this day and age, continued education is mandatory, not optional.
 A dj calls him/herself a professional; shouldn’t he/she have the same standards?

 Don’t get caught up in the bigger and better hype.
 Many djs sell their show based on how many songs they have in their libraries and how many watts their system is.
 Do you really care?
 What matters is playing the right song at the right time to create the atmosphere you desire.
 Very few people besides another dj will care how big a system one has, as long as the components are professional and the dj carries back-up is what matters.